Program Information

 Note: All course information is subject to change.
 Please consult ExploreCourses and Axess for final course offerings.

 Students must develop domain expertise to be effective education data scientists.
-Students will complete 3 education courses that ensure each student possesses deep knowledge of a specific domain of education theory and practice.
+Three required education courses help establish this foundation and connect students' technical training to educational contexts.
 Students may select courses that focus on an area such as Education Policy and Analysis, Learning Sciences, or Assessment.
 Students may design with consultation and approval from the MS Program Director a coherent set of education courses that advances their intellectual goals.

 Electives